Gab-23/JASPAR-Web-Service/README.md

 Please note that, if errors are detected, during the update of a motif, proper Exceptions will be raised and a rollback will be performed.
 The most common errors the user can make are the same as the previous paragraph.

 If no error is encoutered, Jaspar_elem __setters__  are called and the Jaspar_elem stored in the Database will be updated.

+Again, please note that the command is displayed on multiple lines for clarity, but should be written on a single line before copying and pasting it in the command line.

+Moreover, the command has been tested on the Windows 11 command prompt run as administrator in order to recreate a scenario more similar to a Linux environment.
+If the command is run on Windows Powershell the object declared after the **-d** option should be enclosed in ' ' instead of " "

 ### _<u>Similarity score</u>_